Elon Musk's Twitter obsession isn't the core reason for Tesla stock's plunge | KRDO

 Critics of Tesla said much of its sky-high valuation was based on promises that Musk made about future products, many of which came years after they were originally promised.

-“Elon Musk who has a pathological problem with the truth,” said Gordon Johnson, one of the largest critics of Tesla among analysts.
-“When people say he’s a genius and innovator, its based on all his promises he never lives up to.”
+“Elon Musk has a pathological problem with the truth,” said Gordon Johnson, one of the largest critics of Tesla among analysts.
+“When people say he’s a genius and innovator, it’s based on all his promises he never lives up to.”

 Johnson said Tesla shares will have a much steeper fall ahead, once it starts being priced like other automakers rather than on its promises.
 He said that for Tesla to hit its growth targets it needs to be building new plants almost every year, but that new factories in Germany and Texas that opened in spring are still not operating at full capacity.
 And he said that its plant in China has had to scale back production due to weak sales in the market in the face of the Covid restrictions.